goadesign/clue/log/README.md

 Buffering works best in code implementing network request handling (e.g. HTTP or gRPC requests).
-The context for each request is used to initialize a new logger context for example by using the HTTP middleware or gRPC intereceptors defined in this package (see [below](#http-middleware)).
+The context for each request is used to initialize a new logger context for example by using the HTTP middleware or gRPC interceptors defined in this package (see [below](#http-middleware)).
 This allows for:

 * Creating request specific buffers thereby naturally limiting how many logs are